 Think about it, do you even read a long email or just skip it?🤔

 Offer value to your prospect in your sales email.
 Understand what your users would want.
 Avoid using generic value propositions when making connections, as people hate them.
-A typical example of a bad value proposition is something along these lines,’ We’ve helped insurance agencies to increase their ROI by 300% in the last 3 months.’
+A typical example of a good value proposition is something along these lines,’ We’ve helped insurance agencies to increase their ROI by 300% in the last 3 months.’

 You can include an e-book, a special report or even a relevant blog in your sales email to offer value to your prospects.
 Doing so can increase the chances of getting a response.

 I highly suggest you close your email with a question instead of a statement.

 - Do you have a few minutes to catch up tomorrow?

 - Do you have time to talk?
 It won’t take long.